 Connect the Ribbon Cable to the Nalbantov

 Simply push the LIF ribbon cable into the connector on the back of the Nalbantov.
 Make sure to get the orientation correct.
-The cable should lay flat just as it did on the original floppy drive.
+The cable should lie flat just as it did on the original floppy drive.
 It’s easy to install these cables upside-down, so be careful!

 Do this before mounting the Nalbantov and drive bay to the bottom of the control unit.
 Although these cables shouldn’t require much force to insert, it’s much easier to push them in easily and uniformly when the drive is still outside the control unit.
 It’s common for people to bend LIF cables or damage their contacts pushing them from an awkward angle.